RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 This is an article proving six common anti-abortion arguments to be either fallacies, self-contradictory, or false.

 This article will **only consider morality**, even if this debate is inherently political and often encompasses policy.
-Since policy attempts to reach a compromise while considering more factors than morality, such as economic factors, this article will not consider policy.
+Since policy attempts to reach a compromise while considering other factors than morality, such as economic factors, this article will not consider policy.

-Despite the article leaning toward an anti-anti-abortion stance, it does not make any such moral claim, as this is beyond the scope of this essay.
+Despite this article leaning toward an anti-anti-abortion stance, it does not make any such moral claim, as it is beyond the scope of this essay.

 This article is **not targeting or attacking** any specific individuals or beliefs.
 This blog is a safe and secular space for all individuals and ideas.